2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: OL, Edge, LB

-Arizona’s defensive line gets infinitely better adding Nolen.
-While offensive line is arguably its biggest need, the predecessor to Calais Campbell is now learning from one of the best.
+Arizona’s defensive line gets infinitely better adding Nolen to its interior.
+While the offensive line is arguably Arizona’s most significant need, the predecessor to Calais Campbell is now learning from one of the best.

 Pick 17, Cincinnati Bengals – DE Shemar Stewart